-A useful habit to develop during the application process is to prayerfully ask and answer the questions, "What needs to change?
-What will I do?"
+A useful habit to develop during the application process is to prayerfully ask God and listen for answers, "What needs to change?
+What shall I do?"

 When God confronts us with truth, He can have an impact on 3 domains: